adamgotterer/manager-README/README.md

 # My README

-Hi!
-Welcome to the team!

-Your first couple of weeks are going to be information overload.
-Take a deep breath, we don't expect you to remember everything or make major contributions until at least your second day (kidding!).
-It's going to take a few months before you wrap your head around our business, acronyms (there's a lot, and I mean, a lot of them), personalities, and culture.
-Don't be discouraged if you don't know what people are talking about right off the bat.
-With time, it will all make sense and you'll be sure to receive support from people inside and outside of digital product.

-So what is this document?
+What on earth is a manager readme!?
 Think of it as a quick start guide for how I think, work, and how you and I will work together.
 It includes an overview of my personality, leadership philosophies, and expectations.
 It's not a replacement for actually getting to know each other but a way to accelerate our working relationship.
 However, I do look forward to actually getting to know you!

+This document is a living breathing document and will be updated as my philosophies change, I learn things about myself, or feel like there's something you should know.

-**Disclaimer:** This document is about me and me alone.
+**Disclaimer:** This README is about me and me alone.
 It does not represent the views of anyone else at Common.

 ## My Role
 As the CTO of Common my responsibilities are: